Jesus, Judas, and the Journey to the Cross

 Have you ever considered what it was like to choose Judas to be an apostle?
 Judas, “who became a traitor” (Luke 6:16), was personally selected from among the disciples to be an apostle (Matt 10:1–4; Mark 3:13–19; Luke 6:13–16; John 6:71).
 “Of course,” you think, “Jesus chose Judas knowing full well he would betray him.”
 That’s right—but have you considered the weight of this choice?
 Have you ever considered what it was like to choose him?

-We can’t forget that Jesus, though without sin (Heb 4:15), became a man with flesh, thoughts, and emotions like us.
+Though Jesus was without sin, we can’t forget that Jesus became a man with flesh, thoughts, and emotions like us.
 Jesus, the God-man, chose Judas to be one of his twelve apostles.
 They labored closely together for three years.
-That’s three years of ministry.
-Three years of teaching.
-Three years of travel.
-Three years of meals.
-Three years of friendship.
+That’s three years of ministry, three years of teaching, three years of travel, three years of meals–three years of friendship.
 All the while knowing that this man would sell him at the price of a slave (Matt 26:15).

-And yet, I don’t think betrayal was not the most difficult part of this choice.
-For the deepest difficulty was that choosing Judas was really choosing the cross.
+And yet, I don’t think the most difficult part of his choice was the knowledge that Judas would betray him.
+The deepest difficulty was that choosing Judas was really choosing the cross.

 I wonder if this is why Jesus prayed all night before naming the apostles.
-This the only place only place in Scripture where we are told that “all night he continued in prayer to God” (Luke 6:12).
-So, out of the many places in the New Testament where this decision could be discussed, Luke 6 may be one of the best places to meditate on the not-easy-but-good obedience of our Lord.
+This the only place only place where Scripture tells us that “all night he continued in prayer to God” (Luke 6:12).
+It is for this reason that Luke 6 may be one of the best places to meditate on the not-easy-but-good obedience of our Lord.

 We must decide each day if we will take another step in the obedience of faith.
 The good news is that we may step knowing that the joy set before us is eternally better than standing still.